 The Best Emergency Preparedness Gifts We All Need

-I have some of the best emergency preparedness gifts we all need on the blog today.
-Let’s just say I am a very practical person.
-My idea of giving is need over want when it comes to presents.
-Wants will come and go but needs will usually last way after the birthday or whatever holiday prompted the gift to be given.
-Of course, kids clothes will be outgrown, I get that.
+I have listed some of the best emergency preparedness gifts we all need on my blog today.
+Let’s just say I’m a very practical person.
+When it comes to presents, my idea of giving is need over want.
+Wants will come and go, but needs will usually last way after the birthday or whatever holiday prompted the gift to be given.
+Of course, kids’ clothes will be outgrown; I get that.

-By now, you know I’m talking about emergency preparedness to hopefully help people think about their gift-giving this year, and every year thereafter.
-Let me add that the age group I am talking about here will be anyone over 16-18 years of age.
+By now, you know I’m talking about emergency preparedness to hopefully help people think about their gift-giving this year and every year after that.
+Let me add that the age group I am talking about here will be anyone over 16-18.

 Yes, I would have and did pack one for my daughters, but I am a prepper chick.
 LOL!
-My grandson loves his solar-powered e-book charger.
-My son-in-law loves his solar-powered phone/iPad charger I gave him.
-He works at a hospital and it is critical his phone is charged at all times.
+My grandson loves his solar-powered e-book charger, and my son-in-law loves the solar-powered phone charger/iPad charger I gave him.
+He works at a hospital, and his phone must always be charged.
 That’s his line of communication with other hospital workers.

-Okay, these items are fairly inexpensive but can be used in a disaster or unforeseen emergency.
-Today I want to talk about the bare necessities and a few more advanced emergency preparedness holiday gifts.
+Okay, these items are fairly inexpensive but can be used in natural disasters or emergencies.
+Today, I want to discuss some essential items that could be bare necessities and a few more advanced emergency preparedness holiday gift ideas.

 Emergency Preparedness Gifts